How HubSpot speeds up AI video creation | HeyGen

 HubSpot is an AI-powered customer relationship management (CRM) platform used by marketing, sales, and service teams worldwide.
 With a mission to lead the adoption of AI across its organisation and customer base, HubSpot has invested heavily in understanding how AI can reshape workflows, reduce production friction, and help teams grow better.

 Everything changed when the team started using HeyGen.
-The platform helped HubSpot speed up production, edit videos in minutes, instantly translate content, and enable more internal teams to create professional videos.
+The platform helped HubSpot accelerate production, edit videos in minutes, instantly translate content, and empower more internal teams to create professional videos.

 Before using HeyGen, the team struggled with the biggest constraint in video creation: time.

 “The biggest challenge we faced before using HeyGen was people’s time,” Oscar said.
-“If we had to change what someone said in a video, it would probably take days because we had to work around the schedules of not only the talent, but also the crew who were filming the video.”
+“If we had to change what someone said in a video, it probably took days because we had to work around the schedules not only of the talent, but also of the crew who were filming the video.”

 This wasn’t just an inconvenience.
 It directly affected delivery timelines.

-Localisation introduced an additional layer of complexity.
-Creating multilingual content requires long translation timelines.
-"Sometimes you can have a week or two weeks of wait time to get some of these video transcripts translated," Nelson said.
+Localization added another layer of complexity.
+Creating multilingual content means long translation timelines.
+“Sometimes you can have a week or even two weeks of wait time to get some of these video transcripts translated,” Nelson said.

-For a global brand launching frequently updated products, the rigidity of traditional video processes got in the way of speed, consistency and quality.
+For a global brand launching frequently updated products, the rigidity of traditional video processes stood in the way of speed, consistency, and quality.
 The team needed a solution that could adapt as quickly as HubSpot’s content needs evolved.

 From complex workflows to instant video creation